osuosl/pymesync/docs/source/usage.rst

     provided when instantiating the TimeSync object.
 The time entries are filtered by parameters passed in ``query_parameters``.
 Returns a list of python dictionaries containing the time information returned by TimeSync or an error message if unsuccessful.
+This method always returns a list, even if the list contains zero or one time object.

     ``query_parameters`` is a python dictionary containing the optional query parameters described in the `TimeSync documentation`_.
 If